Swapnil-Trivedi/policy_based_youtube_blocker/browser_extension/readme.md

 Browser extensions often request specific permissions to access certain resources, such as tabs, browsing history, or other websites.
 Permissions are declared in the manifest.json file.

+#### How to run

+1. open chrome://extensions/
+2. enable developer mode
+3. load extension pack
+4. run youtbe and verify on console